Timeline of the Fukushima nuclear accident: Friday, 18 March

 Tokyo Fire Department dispatches thirty fire engines with 139 fire-fighters and a trained rescue team at approximately 03:00 JST, including a fire truck with a 22-metre water tower.
 For the second consecutive day, high radiation levels are detected in an area 30 km northwest of the damaged Fukushima I nuclear plant at 150 μSv/h.
 Japanese authorities upgrade INES ratings for cooling loss and core damage at unit 1 to level 5, and issue the same rating for units 2 and 3.
 The loss of fuel pool cooling water at unit 4 is classified as a level 3.
 In a 24-hour period ending at 11 am local time, radiation levels near the plant decline from 351.4 to 265 μSv/h, but it is unclear if the water spraying efforts were the cause of the decrease.

 Saturday, 19 March

 A second group of 100 Tokyo and 53 Osaka firefighters replaces the previous team.
 They use a vehicle that projects water from a height of 22 meters to cool spent nuclear fuel in the storage pool inside the reactor of unit 3.
 Water is sprayed into the reactor for a total of 7 hours during the day.
-TEPCO reports that the water was effective in lowering the temperature around the spent fuel rods to below 100 °C.